 - The chairperson of the Gaston College Judiciary Committee is appointed by the President of Gaston College.

 2. Within ten (10) working days after receiving the request for a hearing, the chairperson of the Gaston College Judiciary Committee shall appoint the Gaston College Disciplinary Hearing Committee to hear the appeal.
-The Gaston College Disciplinary Hearing Committee shall be composed of a chairperson, one staff member, one student member, and one faculty member from the Gaston College Judiciary Committee.
-In domestic violence, dating violence, stalking, and sexual harassment or misconduct cases, the Disciplinary Hearing Committee shall be composed of a chairperson, one staff member, one faculty member, and one faculty or staff member.
+The Gaston College Disciplinary Hearing Committee shall be composed of a chairperson, one staff member, one student member, and one faculty member from the Gaston College Judiciary Committee Pool.
+In sexual harassment cases not covered by the College’s Title IX and Sexual Harassment Policy, the Disciplinary Hearing Committee shall be composed of a chairperson, one staff member, one faculty member, and one faculty or staff member.
 No person in the Judiciary Committee pool to whom the student has made a reasonable objection will be appointed.

 3. Within fifteen (15) working days after the appointment of the Gaston College Disciplinary Hearing Committee, it shall conduct a hearing to which the Student Conduct Officer and the student shall be invited.